powernusa/Nanodegree/README.md

-# nanodegree
+# Nanodegree
-This is where I showcase projects I'm involved in.
+This is where I showcase my projects.

 ### Data Analyst Certificate